Piotr Gołębiowski: Biography

 Gołębiowski was born in Jedlińsk.
 In 1919, after completing an exam, he was enrolled into the seminary in Sandomierz.
 After graduating, he began studying theology and philosophy at the Pontifical Gregorian University, obtaining a doctorate in philosophy in 1925 and a doctorate in theology in 1928.
 He was ordained on 12 October 1924 by Paweł Kubicki.

-In 1929, Gołębiowski was made professor of apologetics and moral theology at the seminary in Sandomierz; he worked as a professor until 1941.
-He was appointed auxiliary bishop of Sandomierz and titular bishop of Panium in 1957; he was consecrated on 28 July by Jan Kanty Lorek.
+In 1929, Gołębiowski was made professor of apologetics and moral theology at the seminary in Sandomierz; he worked there as a professor until 1941.
+He was appointed as an auxiliary bishop of Sandomierz and titular bishop of Panium in 1957; he was consecrated on 28 July by Jan Kanty Lorek.
 On 6 January 1967, he was made vicar capitular of the diocese of Sandomierz; he was made apostolic administrator in 1968.

 Gołębiowski was called to the 4th session of the Second Vatican Council in 1965.
 He died while celebrating Mass in Nałęczów in 1980 and was buried at the cathedral in Sandomierz.